cmlaidlaw/patternmatching/README.md

 * User-defined classes (e.g. `User`, if a `User` class has been defined and exists in the current context).

 Literal types will strictly match values, and in the case of objects, will be deeply-compared.
 Primitive types will match any instance of that type (e.g. `Number` will match `0` but not `'0'`.
+Primitive types can also be used as values for object properties (e.g. `{ key: Boolean }` will match any object with a property called `key` that has a value of type `Boolean`).
 User-defined classes will match any instance of that class (e.g. `User` will match live instances of `User` but not live instances of other classes).

 ### Match
 ```